Saturday, August 31, 2013

 As if all these were not enough, the streets of Benaras are imbued with a poster of Sunny Deol’s Balvant Rai-Ke-Kutton Ghayal.

 I felt Kundan is more of a Devdas than a Ranjha, at least in the first half.
 His inability to accept that Zoya could love somebody else forces him to cut his wrists with a blade.
 In fact, he is so incapable of accepting this that the first time Zoya tells him, he drives his scooter right into the Ganga as if she has committed a sin that can be washed only if she takes a dip there.
-And then he goes and tells her that tumhari jagah koi bhi hoti, to use bhi toot ke pyaar karta.
+And then he tells her that tumhari jagah koi bhi hoti, to use bhi toot ke pyaar karta.
 He decides to get married to spite her and get back at her, even though it completely breaks him inside.
 As Murari puts it excellently, aashiq ki tab nahi fat ti jab uski mehbooba ki shaadi hoti hai, uski tab phat ti hai jab apni ho rahi hoti hai, apna felaya shanichar hai.
 Just like the masochistic Devdas.
 Look at the way he refuses to take Jasjeet’s help in putting the cylinder.

 Bindiya is Chandramukhi.
 Her undying devotion for Kundan is similar to Chandramukhi’s for Dev, even though the two men completely used them for their own selfish reasons.
 At one point, Bindiya and Zoya are even dancing together to the lovely song Aye Sakhi Saajan, as if recreating the song Dola Re from Bhansali’s Devdas.